Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-Like AT, SSL studies often incorporate useful augmentations for robustness.
-While these augmentations help simulate different data variations and implicitly introduce uncertainty, they do not explicitly measure or quantify the epistemic uncertainty caused by these transformations.
+\underline{\textit{Summary}}.
+SSL leverages self-generated supervision, such as pretext tasks and controllable graph augmentations, to learn invariant and transferable representations that remain stable under structural or attributional perturbations.
+While these augmentations help simulate different data variations and implicitly introduce uncertainty, they do not explicitly measure or quantify the EU caused by these transformations.
 Nonetheless, SSL augmentations are often more diverse and challenging due to significant perturbations over inputs.
-It allows SSL to better generalize models across a wider range of possible variations in graph data.